Murders of Thomas and Jackie Hawks

-Skylar Preciosa Deleon, Jennifer Henderson, and John Fitzgerald Kennedy were convicted by juries for these murders.
+Skylar Preciosa Deleon, Jennifer Henderson, and John Fitzgerald Kennedy were convicted by juries for the murders.
 Deleon and Kennedy were sentenced to death while Henderson was sentenced to two terms of life in prison without parole.
 Two other people, Alonso Machain and Myron Sandora Gardner Sr., accepted plea bargains after testifying for the prosecution in the trials of Deleon, Henderson, and Kennedy.